How to assemble an Ikea Ektorp 3.5 sofa

 So know… while Ikea sofas are super easy to assemble, you’ll need help due to the size and weight alone with the 3.5.

 Thank Heavens for Rudy and Ross!
 Within minutes, they lugged the two massive frames up the stairs.

 9pm… I could put at least one together right?!
 Absolutely!
-Honestly, it went so fast and smooth, I purposely left the 2nd sofa for the next day so I could get these day shots to share!
+Honestly, it went so fast and smooth, I purposely left the 2nd sofa for the next day so I could document the assembly with photos to share in this post.

 So let’s move on and learn how easy it is to assemble an Ikea Ektorp 3.5 sofa.

-The directions that come with the sofas are excellent by the way!
+The directions that come with the sofas are excellent!
 But as with most Ikea instructions, they are pictures that leave you guessing and redoing some stuff because you didn’t understand the picture.